-In Europe as of September 2017 all new elevators must comply with EN81-20 and EN81-50 Elevator Standards.
-These standards were approved in 2014 to replace EN81-1 and EN81-2, and after a grace period for the elevator maintenance and installation industry to prepare, these elevator standards are now mandatory for all new elevators.
+As of September 2017 all new lifts in Europe must comply with EN81-20 and EN81-50 Elevator Standards.
+These standards were approved in 2014 to replace EN81-1 and EN81-2, and after a grace period for the elevator maintenance and installation industry to prepare, these elevator standards are now mandatory for all new lifts.

 Changes in technical elevator safety standards can be confusing.
 Since Avire’s group of companies were founded in 1926 we’ve seen countless changes to elevator safety standards.
 In fact, our mechanics and engineers have contributed over a century of innovations to elevator safety.
-Count on Avire to help you with your new property, or to transition the elevators in your existing property to be compliant with EN81-20 and/or US elevator regulations.
+Count on Avire to help you with your new property, or to transition the lifts in your existing property to be compliant with EN81-20 and Australian regulations.

 Faye Bartlett is the Marketing Manager for Avire, a leading provider of safety and communication equipment for the lift industry, and including the leading brands of Memco, E-Motive, Janus, Microkey and TL Jones.
 Faye can be contacted via LinkedIn or please fill out a contact form.